carranza-pinedo/carranza-pinedo.github.io/output.md

 ## In preparation

-A paper on "at-issueness" and the metaphysics of expressive content.
+A paper on "at-issueness" and the metaphysics of expressive and propositional content.

+A paper on multidimensional accounts of animal consciousness and their implications for borderline cases.